 - 5 cups fresh baby spinach, about ¾ of a 5 ounce package

-- ¼ cup grated Parmesan, divided + additional for serving
+- ¼ cup grated Parmesan, or a vegetarian, plant-based hard cheese, divided + additional for serving

 - fresh basil leaves, for garnish

 - Fill a large pot with water, and bring to a boil.

 - Meanwhile, heat olive oil In a large skillet or sauté pan over LOW heat.
 Add the onion and garlic and cook, stirring occasionally for 3 to 4 minutes, or until onion is soft (but not browned) and garlic is very fragrant.